-Contaminants that may be present in source water before we treat it include: Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations and wildlife.
-Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
-Pesticides and herbicides, which may come from a variety of sources such as storm water run-off, agriculture, and residential users.
+Contaminants that may be present in source water before we treat it include: Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, livestock operations, and wildlife.
+Inorganic contaminants, such as salts and metals, can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+Pesticides and herbicides may come from various sources such as storm water run-off, agriculture, and residential users.